Best Acoustic-Electric Guitars Under $1000

-If you’ve spent some time looking at the top acoustic-electric guitars for around $1000 you’ve probably realized by now you have a whole lot to consider.
+If you’ve spent some time looking at the top acoustic-electric guitars for under $1000 you’ve probably realized by now you have a whole lot to consider.
 When it comes to acoustic guitars you need to worry about tonewoods, materials and craftsmanship.
-Add the electric component and you also have to start thinking about preamps and pickups.
+Add the electronics component and you also have to start thinking about preamps and pickups.

 It can be dizzying, but if you’re ready to plunk down $1000 on a new instrument chances are this isn’t your first guitar.
-Therefore you have two things going for you:
+Fortunately you have a couple of things working in your favor.

-Otherwise, let’s get into it!
-Here are 5 amazing guitars that will fit into your thousand-dollar budget.
+These instruments are made by some of the top acoustic guitar brands in the world.
+So, let’s get into it!
+Here are a few amazing guitars that will fit into your thousand-dollar budget.

 If you’ve been around acoustic guitars you know Taylor is one of the best names in the business.
 Everything they make is high quality, and when you own a Taylor you’ve got yourself a dependable, great-sounding guitar that will last for generations.

 Taylors can also be very expensive, but they have you covered with the 200-level models.
 The 214ce features the classic Grand Auditorium body shape with a cutaway for easier access to the high registers.